yazhnar/PlumaMetrics/README.md

 - Automatically rotates every 24 hours, so no one, including us - can link a visitor's activity across days
 - Requires no cookie, no `localStorage`, and no consent banner

 This is a deliberate tradeoff, not a permanent one: session based features like bounce rate and funnels aren't built yet, because doing them right, figuring out how to group multiple pageviews into one visit without introducing persistent tracking.
-We're building toward these on the [v0.2 wishlist](#-planned-for-v02--vote-on-what-ships-next) — upvote what you want to see, and we'll be transparent about exactly how we solve it when we do.
+I'm building towards these on the [v0.2 wishlist](#-planned-for-v02--vote-on-what-ships-next) — upvote what you want to see, and I'll be transparent about exactly how I solve it when I do.

 ## 🚀 Deploy Your Own Instance